arc-language/parser/README.md

 	// EnterExternFunctionDecl is called when entering the externFunctionDecl production.
 	EnterExternFunctionDecl(c *ExternFunctionDeclContext)

+	// EnterExternParameterList is called when entering the externParameterList production.
+	EnterExternParameterList(c *ExternParameterListContext)

 	// EnterFunctionDecl is called when entering the functionDecl production.
 	EnterFunctionDecl(c *FunctionDeclContext)